Ganzo Firebird G7533 Knife Review

 Sound (Open/Close/Lock)

-Opening this knife begins with a bit of a click from the axis lock – as it pushes back from closed.
-Then the blade locks up snugly (ever time thus far!) with a grainy but positive thunk.
+Opening this knife begins with a bit of a click from the axis lock, as it pushes back from closed.
+Then the blade locks up snugly (every time thus far!) with a grainy but positive thunk.
 It’s all positive and clear, but it’s not as clean as some of my other knives.
 Definitely not as clean as the Mini Grip.
 Closing is almost the same in reverse, with the added sound of depressing the axis lock.
-Out of the box it needs oil (at least, maybe even cleaning), so all that can be heard in the action.
+Out of the box, it needs oil (at least, maybe even cleaning), so all that can be heard in the action.
 Then the blade drops into the scales with just the right sound.
-And it’s snug in it’s home.
+And it’s snug in its home.

 Build and Feel

-Oh one thing I really want to mention – something I’ve never seen in a thumbstud before.
-The thumbstud rolls… it’s not static.
+Oh, one thing I really want to mention – something I’ve never seen in a thumbstud before.
+The thumbstud rolls… It’s not static.
 So as you deploy the blade, the thumbstud rolls to help you.
-It helps but really it’s a big marginal to say it makes a huge difference.
-Probably doesn’t; is cool.
+It helps, but really, it’s a big margin to say it makes a huge difference.
+Probably doesn’t; it’s cool.

-The coating on the blade is called “titanium” coating.
-I haven’t had any issues with flaking or scratching, but at the very least be aware that the blade is coated.
+The coating on the blade is called a “titanium” coating.
+I haven’t had any issues with flaking or scratching, but at the very least, be aware that the blade is coated.
 I believe there are other versions of this knife with uncoated blades.

 Carry

 As stated, there’s a reversible clip for tip-up carry.
 Tip-up is the only option.
-Really the axis lock gets in the way of the other option.
+Really, the axis lock gets in the way of the other option.
 There’s also the included pouch with the firebird logo, but I can’t imagine anyone ever using those….
 But it’s there, included!
-The knife carries a bit big – it’s long at 12cm closed.
-However it’s not especially thick, so it still carries well.
-(Really compared to some of the flashlights I EDC, this isn’t bad at all.
+The knife is a bit big – it’s long at 12cm closed.
+However, it’s not especially thick, so it still carries well.
+(Compared to some of the flashlights I EDC, this isn’t bad at all.

 Size